coding-to-music/swagger-nestjs/README.md

 }
 ```

-Refresh the Swagger API and you should see the properties for the CreateProductDto.
+Refresh the Swagger API and you should see the properties for the `CreateProductDto`.

 createuserdto-properties.png

 ![CreateProductDto properties with name optional](https://github.com/coding-to-music/swagger-nestjs/blob/main/images/createuserdto-properties.png?raw=true)

 CreateProductDto properties with name optional

-Also have a look at the UpdateProductDto schema in Swagger.
+Also have a look at the `UpdateProductDto` schema in Swagger.
 The same properties are shown but all of them are marked as optional.
-This is because of PartialType also called Mapped types provided by Nest.
+This is because of `PartialType` also called [Mapped types](https://docs.nestjs.com/openapi/mapped-types) provided by Nest.

 update-user.dto.ts
 ```java